Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Furthermore, some hosts offer security packages that include other protections against brute force attacks, malware, and more.
 So, pay close attention to what they offer when making your final decision.

-Bluehost is our #1 shared hosting recommendation for most users.
-WordPress recommends it, plus it’s incredibly affordable and easy to use.
+Hostinger is our #1 shared hosting recommendation for most users.
+It’s incredibly affordable and easy to use.

 However, all the options on this list are excellent choices, depending on what you need.